Inferred-variance uncertainty relations in the presence of quantum entanglement: Visibility of interference fringes

 \section{Visibility of interference fringes}

+The uncertainty associated with a unitary operator $U$ in a given state $| \psi_{AB}\rangle$ can be expressed as $\Delta^2 U=\langle UU^\dagger\rangle-\langle U\rangle\langle U^\dagger\rangle=1-|\langle U\rangle|^2$, where $\langle U \rangle =\langle \psi| U|\psi\rangle$ \cite{massar}.
+Interestingly, it has a nice operational interpretation.
+The uncertainty of $U$ is intimately connected with the interference fringe visibility in a Mach-Zehnder interferometer \cite{sjoqvist}.
+Suppose a particle in a pure state $|\psi\rangle$ is fed to the interferometer and on one arm of the interferometer a unitary operator $U$ is applied, then the fringe visibility of the interference pattern given by $\nu$ satisfies the relation $\Delta^2 U+\nu^2=1$, where $\nu=|\langle U\rangle|$.
+Earlier it was shown that using this property, the preparation uncertainty relation given by the unitary operators puts a non trivial constraint on the corresponding fringe visibilities \cite{bagchi}.
+Similarly we ask the question - how is the constraint on fringe visibility modified when we have entangled quantum systems at our disposal ?
+In other words, can we see the effect of entanglement directly in an interference experiments?
+We devise such an experiment in the next paragraph.

-One of the interesting feature of the equations above is that we can bound the visibility of interference fringes of the Mach-Zhender interferometer for complementary quantum states by the correlation content in a bipartite quantum state.
-By complementary quantum state, we mean that if we have a composite quantum system $\rho_{AB}$, then $\rho_A$ and $\rho_B$ are the complementary quantum states.
-For this we consider the operators that are both unitary and Hermitian, example of this is the anticommuting observables that are the generators of the Clifford algebra.
-We know that the visibility of an interference pattern in a Mach-Zhender interferometer shares a complementarity relation with the uncertainty of the unitary operator which is affecting one of the arms of the interferometer.
-We note that the uncertainty based on variance for unitary operator $U$ is quantified as $\Delta^2 U=1-Tr(U\rho_{AB})^2$.
-Taking this, it is straightforward to extend the local uncertainty violation for uncertainty operator as follows
+One of the interesting features of the equations given in \ref{local uncertainty} is that we can bound the visibility of interference fringes of the Mach-Zehnder interferometer for a complementary quantum state by the correlation content in a bipartite quantum state.
+By complementary quantum state, we mean that if we have a bipartite quantum system $\rho_{AB}$, then $\rho_A$ and $\rho_B$ are the complementary quantum states.
+For this, we consider the Pauli operators that are both unitary and Hermitian.
+We know that the visibility of an interference pattern in a Mach-Zehnder interferometer shares a complementarity relation with the uncertainty of the unitary operator which is affecting one of the arms of the interferometer.
+We note that the uncertainty based on the variance of a unitary operator $U$ is quantified like $\Delta^2 U=1-|\mbox{Tr}(U\rho_{AB})|^2$.
+Taking this and considering an arbitrary pure two-qubit state $|\psi_{AB}\rangle$, it is straightforward to extend the local uncertainty violation for the unitary operators $U$ and $V$ as follows

-where the two terms on the left hand sides are calculated for the two complementary quantum states, and the last term on the right hand side is calculated on the composite quantum system.
-The above equation directly shows that when we take a bipartite state and calculate the corresponding uncertainties, then the interference fringe visibility obeys a bound dependent on the concurrence of the system.
+where $\nu$ represents the fringe visibility, the two terms on the left-hand side are calculated for the two complementary quantum states, and the last term on the right-hand side is calculated on the bipartite quantum system.
+The above equation directly shows that when we take a bipartite state and calculate the corresponding uncertainties, then the sum of the interference fringe visibilities obeys a bound dependent on the concurrence of the system.